rt2zz/redux-persist/docs/code-splitting.md

 ## Code splitting

-With code splitting, we can load only needed in given moment chunks of code used by an application.
+With code splitting, we can load only needed at a given moment chunks of code used by an application.

 We already used `replaceReducer` when we talked about HMR.

-This function is required to replace old reducer with newly created reducer which includes dynamically injected ones.
+This function is required to replace an old reducer with a newly created reducer that includes dynamically injected ones.

-Code splitting is described well at https://redux.js.org/recipes/code-splitting.
+Code splitting is described well at https://redux.js.org/recipes/code-splitting and http://nicolasgallagher.com/redux-modules-and-code-splitting/.

 **configureStore.js**
 ```js